 Through what channels can you attract European tourists?

 The European outbound tourism market is highly segmented.
-Especially promising are adventure, community-based, culinary, cultural, nature, wellness and wildlife tourism.
+Key segments are adventure, nature, cultural, pleasure, health, recreational and business tourism.
 The trade structure has become a mix of traditional and relatively new distribution channels.
 Your best bet is to use multiple channels.
 Focus on direct sales, specialised outbound tour operators and inbound tour operators.
 Independent travel agents and major outbound tour operators may also offer opportunities.

 Figure 1: European outbound tourism segments and their main niche markets

 Tourism is a segmented industry.
 There is no standardised model for segmentation.
-For example, it can be based on socio-demographic characteristics such as age, lifestyle and education.
-Combined with socio-economic data such as disposable income, this creates specific segments.
+For example, it can be based on socio-demographic characteristics like age, lifestyle and education.
+Combined with socio-economic data like disposable income this creates specific segments.

 - Specialise in one or a few segments, preferably those you have experience with.
 Perform a market analysis to discover where your opportunities lie.